 - At the same time as your follicles are busy maturing an egg, the lining of your uterus is building up.
-Oestrogen is released by unique cells in the follicles and this helps preparing your uterus to to receive a fertilised egg.
+Oestrogen is released by unique cells in the follicles and this helps prepare your uterus to receive a fertilised egg.

 When will you ovulate?

 Most women have cycles which last between 28-32 days, though a couple of days either side of this is still considered within a normal range.
 Ovulation usually occurs on or around the 14th day after the first day of the last period.
 In women with longer or shorter cycles than the standard 28 days, ovulation timing will be different.

 There are some subtle things which you may be aware of when you are ready to ovulate.
 These are specific to each woman and what you may experience will be different than anyone else!

 - Some women develop a heightened sense of smell or sensitivity to odours they aren't usually conscious of.